emcvipr/controller-openstack-cinder/README.md

         or

         /usr/lib/python2.6/site-packages
+6. Create viprcli.pth in the above folder where CLI is installed with the following contents (if your system has python 2.7):
+   ./bin/viprcli-2.1-py2.7.egg
+   ./bin/viprcli-2.1-py2.7.egg/viprcli

+   (if your system has python 2.6):
+   ./bin/viprcli-2.1-py2.6.egg
+   ./bin/viprcli-2.1-py2.6.egg/viprcli

-6. Create viprcli.profile in the directory where the cinder-volume is located.(You can find that using the command which cinder-volume )in devstack.
+7. Create viprcli.profile in the DIRECTORY where the PARENT DIRECTORY of cinder-volume is located.(You can find that using the command which cinder-volume ) in devstack.

     For example if the cinder-volume is located in /usr/bin.
 Then place the viprcli.profile in /usr with the following contents

-    deployment with following contents

-    VIPR_CLI_INSTALL_DIR=<Home directory of the user logged in>
+    VIPR_CLI_INSTALL_DIR=

+    In the same directory where viprcli.profile is placed, create a folder "cookie" with permissions 777.

-6. From the command prompt open python prompt by typing python.
+8. From the command prompt open python prompt by typing python.
 Below command should be successful to indicate that the process has been correctly performed.
    ```
    import viprcli
    ```

 5.2 Configure EMC ViPR
 ----------------------